platformxlab/RAGPerf/README.md

 #### C++ 20 Compatible Compiler Installation

-Install a C++ 20 compatible compiler in the virtual environment, for example, `gcc=12.1.0`, run
+Install a C++ 20 compatible compiler in the virtual environment.
+For example, to install `gcc=12.1.0`, run

 ```bash
 conda install -c conda-forge gcc=12.1.0